 2028–2030

-Note: These dates are based on current regulatory trajectories and may shift as delegated acts are finalized.
-The EU Battery Regulation (2023/1542) has its own DPP timeline, with battery passports required from February 2027.
+Updated May 17, 2026.
+These dates are based on known regulatory trajectories and may shift as delegated acts are adopted.
+Particularly worth monitoring: the proposed exclusion of leather from the EUDR scope published on May 4, 2026 (public consultation open until June 1, 2026) — note that traceability remains critical for other upcoming regulations (CSRD, CSDDD, DPP, GCD).
+The EU Battery Regulation (2023/1542) retains its own DPP timeline, with battery passports required from February 2027.

 The ESPR applies to nearly all physical products placed on the EU market, with exceptions for food, feed, and medicinal products (covered by other regulations).
 Priority product categories identified for early DPP requirements include: